-is an acclaimed Kazakh violinist and public figure who is the current Rector and founder of the Kazakh National University of Arts and artistic director of Kazakh State Symphony Orchestra.
-Throughout her illustrious career, she has received numerous prestigious awards and titles.
+is a preeminent Kazakh violinist and a prominent public figure who currently serves as the Rector and Founder of the Kazakh National University of Arts, as well as the Artistic Director of the Kazakh State Symphony Orchestra.

 She is an Academician of the International Academy of Art (1998) and a Cavalier of the President of Italy's Order of Merit of the Italian Republic.
 She has also received the Gustav Mahler Silver Medal, the Vatican Award, and the Santa Cecilia Silver Cup for her contributions to the development and strengthening of cultural ties between the two countries.
 She has also been named a Cavalier of the Order of "Friendship" (Russia), a laureate of the State Prize of the Republic of Kazakhstan in the fields of literature, art, and architecture (2000), and a laureate of Kazakhstan's independent patrons' award "Platinum Tarlan" (2002).

 She was included in the World Honorary IC "2000 Outstanding Musicians of the 20th Century" and the University of Cambridge Encyclopedic Dictionary "Outstanding Musicians of the 20th Century" in 2002.
 The International Biographical Centre of Cambridge bestowed the honorary title "International Musician of 2003" upon her.

 Aiman Mussakhajayeva received the State Prize of Peace and Progress from the First President of the Republic of Kazakhstan, as well as the international Prize "Stars of the Commonwealth," for her outstanding achievements in the field of musical art.
 She is also a member of the Tchaikovsky International Competition Laureates Association.